Hoa Sen University: History

 The predecessor of Hoa Sen College was the School of Foreign Languages and Information Technology, which was established under the Decision 257/QĐ-UB dated August 12, 1991 by the Chairman of Ho Chi Minh City People Committee (the mayor).
 The school has been supported by Lotus Association in France.
 On October 11, 1994, the school was turned into a semi-private school.
 In 2001, the school inaugurated its second campus in Quang Trung Software Park, Ho Chi Minh City.
 In 2005, the school was officially upgraded to become Hoa Sen University.

 On November 30, 2006, the Vietnamese prime minister signed a decision to establish Hoa Sen University on the base of Hoa Sen College.
 One of the university's founding principles was a not-for-profit orientation that focused on reinvestment in education activities - one of the first and only educational institution to do so in Vietnam.

-On January 12, 2016, Hoa Sen University became the first university at Vietnam were accredited by ACBSP.
+On January 12, 2016, Hoa Sen University (HSU) became the first university at Vietnam were accredited by ACBSP.

-Controversy

-In 2016, Hoa Sen University officially sought non-profit status, but was hindered by an ongoing conflict between the board of directors and shareholders who were against this not-for-profit orientation.
-A hostile takeover ensued, and although met with resistance from students who protested against the new for-profit direction, the board of directors was entirely replaced and administrative staff resistant to the takeover were purged.
-All Hoa Sen University communications have since been stripped of any mention of its "not-for-profit" mission, including the signature red banner in Hoa Sen University's logo.
+In 2018, HSU became a member of Nguyen Hoang Group (NHG) which is the university system of educational corporations.

+In 2019, 7 programs achieved international accreditation standards, including 5 ACBSP programs & 2 AUN-QA programs.

+In 2020, HSU achieved national quality accreditation standards.

+In 2021, HSU achieved 4-star QS-Stars standard, 10 programs achieved international accreditation standards, including ACBSP & 5 AUN-QA programs.

+In 2022, HSU accredited for the International English Communication Program by the National Education Assessment System of Australia - NEAS.
+17 programs meet international standards, 5 programs have achieved ACBSP accreditation, 8 programs have achieved AUN-QA standards, and 3 programs have achieved FIBAA accreditation.